 Yes.
 The band that I am in have a few concerts coming up in support of Relay for Life which is a charity that raises money for Cancer Research.
 Our band has been performing in these concerts for a few years.

-What came first for you, acting or music?
+What came first for you – music or acting?

 Music came first.
 My whole family play instruments and sing, so music has always been a big part of my life.

-Can you see a future working in something other than the entertainment business?
+Can you see a future working in something other than the performing industry?

 Not right now.
 I hope that never changes.
 I just love music and acting so much.